mallocfeng/SummarizerX/README.md

 - 🌙 Force Dark Mode: Toggle to force dark mode on any webpage with optimized text colors for better readability
  - ✅ Consistent Consent Pulse: Trial consent attention “breathing” animation now behaves the same in light and dark themes
 - 🛡️ Ad Filtering (ABP 2.0 cosmetic): Enable in Settings → 广告过滤 (now below System Prompt).
 Choose global/regional lists (EasyList, EasyPrivacy, Fanboy’s, etc.) and the new Cookie Notice Hiding category (EasyList Cookie General Hide).
 Per‑list sync, Low/Medium/High strength, and auto-sync on selection (checked lists download immediately).
 Rules are stored locally and applied per‑host.
+  - 🧰 Element Hiding Picker (beta): In the floating panel footer, click “Hide element”, then click any element to create a per-domain cosmetic rule; Confirm exits the picker; Cancel continues; press Esc to exit.
+The picker hides all matches on the current page immediately, and saves the rule under Settings → Ad Filtering → Custom hides.
+Tip: Medium strength is recommended when using custom/user rules.
   - ▶️ Video ads (beta, site packs): NYTimes + CNN/Reuters/Bloomberg/Guardian/Yahoo/CNET — use session-scoped DNR to redirect specific ad modules (e.g., Betamax ads, IMA3) to safe stubs and block FreeWheel/GPT/Amazon/Media.net with initiator scoping to avoid side effects.
 Rules load only while a tab of the site is open.
   - 🗂 Settings tabs: Top tabs (AI Summary / Ad Filtering) for clearer navigation; polished tab visuals, gradient underline, and unified header/card background.
   - 🧩 NYTimes: optional toggle to hide the “Family subscriptions / All Access Family” upsell popup (off by default for fresh installs).
 Adblock main switch and popup blocker are also off by default on first install.